-- 1. Legacy mines and the wastes associated with them remain a significant problem for governments, industry and communities. - 2.
-This problem has been recognised for a long time, but only intermittent and limited progress has been made in addressing it.
-A stronger regulatory and governance response is required globally to achieve a stepwise change. - 3.
-Closure and site remediation practice should aim to: (a) better protect public and environmental health and safety; and (b) establish conditions which maximise beneficial post-mining land use options in the longer term. - 4.
-To avoid future problems, industry should focus on: (a) reducing the volume of tailings and other waste produced from current operations; and (b) developing new projects with tailings elimination in mind from the outset. - 5.
-Mining companies should work towards zero tailings impoundment by considering tailings to be a product that may have value for both mining and other industries.
-Companies should also contribute to the development of a resource-efficient circular minerals economy. - 6.
-There are significant economic opportunities to re-process legacy tailings to extract materials of value.
+- 1. problem for governments, industry and communities. - 2. governance response is required globally to achieve a stepwise change. - З. maximise beneficial post-mining land use options in the longer term. - 4. new projects with tailings elimination in mind from the outset. - 5.
+Mining companies should work towards zero tailings impoundment by resource-efficient circular minerals economy. - 6. to extract materials of value.
 Governments can facilitate this by creating supportive policy settings.